LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 In the case of using unnamed parameters, the order of the integers is significant.
-In the case of using keywords, either the "-from" or "-by" may be omitted and all keywords may be supplied in any order.
+In the case of using keywords, either the "-from" or "-by" may be omitted, and all keywords may be supplied in any order.

 Iterate